morinted/plover_theory/sounds/x.md

 * `KPEUS`: axis
 * `KPOUS`: anxious

-### Final X
+### Right side X

-Final X is given by the outline `BGS`, which comes from `BG` being "K" and "KS" having the same sound as "x" in English.
+Right side X is given by the outline `BGS`, which comes from `BG` being "K" and "KS" having the same sound as "x" in English.
 The imaginary word "foks" and the word "fox" would sound the same.

 {% stenodisplay labels="all" %}
 -X